Observation of the Quantum Boomerang Effect

 We note that while the kicked state is not initially time-reversal symmetric, it is invariant under simultaneous parity-time inversion ($\psi^*(-x) = \psi(x)$).
 As we show in Appendix \ref{sec:palpha}, this different symmetry condition manifests in the late-time momentum exhibiting even rather than odd symmetry about $\alpha=1/2$.
-These different Floquet gauge properties for the two initial state symmetries we consider are demonstrated and contrasted in Fig.~\ref{fig:kickprep}b, which clearly distinguishes the different parity about $\alpha=0.5$.
-The data are not perfectly symmetric on the appropriate intervals even when taking into account finite-pulse width; we attribute this mainly to finite-time effects modifying the infinite-time gauge symmetries.
-For the kicked state data shown, the symmetry is most apparent when extending to cases where $\alpha$ is slightly greater than 1~\footnote{The experimental delay-time definition and Floquet gauge definition of $\alpha$ is only consistent on $\left[0,1\right]$ (for finite pulse case, strictly on the interval $\left[0,1-\tau/T\right]$).
-For $\alpha>1-\tau/T$ data and simulations, we define $\alpha$ solely by the delay-time definition.
-Mathematically, the $\delta$-kicking case ($\tau \to 0$) can then be cleanly and consistently described by simply re-defining the quenched initial state as $e^{-i \left\lfloor \alpha \right\rfloor P^2/2\kbar} \ket{\psi_0}$, with $\ket{\psi_0}$ the original quenched state for $\abs{\alpha} \leq 1$ cases and $\left\lfloor \alpha \right\rfloor$ the integer part of $\alpha$, and taking the Floquet gauge to be $\alpha \bmod 1$.
-The finite-pulse case can be described similarly, except for modifications in the small intervals $n-\tau/T<\alpha<n$ where $n$ is an integer (assuming a square pulse $f_{\tau}(t)=1$ when $0<t<\tau$).}.
+These different Floquet gauge properties for the two initial state symmetries we consider are demonstrated and contrasted in Fig.~\ref{fig:kickprep}b, which clearly distinguishes the different parity about $\alpha=0.5$ (see also data for the adiabatically loaded initial condition plotted for a broader range of $\alpha$ in Fig.~2e).
+We note that the data are not perfectly symmetric on the appropriate intervals, as demonstrated by comparison to the Floquet diagonal ensemble predictions.
+We attribute this to the fact that the symmetry is only established in the infinite-time limit, with deviations present at any finite time.
+Nevertheless, such deviations from the long-time limit are small, and our finite-time observations clearly reflect the idealized theoretical predictions.
+For the kicked state data shown, the symmetry is most apparent when extending to cases where $\alpha$ is slightly greater than 1~\footnote{ The experimental delay-time definition and Floquet gauge definition of $\alpha$ is only consistent on $\left[0,1\right]$ .
+For $\alpha>1$ data and simulations shown, we define $\alpha$ solely by the delay-time definition.
+To make the Floquet gauge definition consistent with this, one should redefine the quenched initial state as $e^{-i \left\lfloor \alpha \right\rfloor P^2/2\kbar} \ket{\psi_0}$, with $\ket{\psi_0}$ the original quenched state for $\abs{\alpha} \leq 1$ cases, $\left\lfloor \alpha \right\rfloor$ denoting the integer part of $\alpha$, and taking the Floquet gauge to be $\alpha \bmod 1$. }.